Up Close and Personal with 2014 Award Winners

 Outside of medicine, I enjoy spending time with my wife and our son, Jackson.
 We enjoy traveling and anything outdoors.
 In my spare time, I am an avid triathlete and ironman, enjoying swimming, biking, and running.

-After completing my fellowship at the Wills Eye Hospital in 2015, I joined the Palo Alto Medical Foundation in the San Francisco Bay Area, where I am currently in my fifth year of practice.
+After completing my fellowship at the Wills Eye Hospital in 2015, I joined the Palo Alto Medical Foundation in the San Francisco Bay Area, where I am currently entering my tenth year of practice.
+I additionally hold an adjunct appointment at Stanford University as a retina faculty member where I help train and mentor surgical retina fellows.
 In addition to building a preeminent retina service within the organization and providing excellent care for my patients, I have had the opportunity to explore numerous clinical research endeavors with various collaborators in Silicon Valley.
+My primary research interests revolve around the growing interplay between technology and medicine, with the emergence of machine learning, telemedicine, and other digital health applications; as well as how integration of these will transform healthcare delivery in the future.
+Through my adjunct role at Stanford, our research team has been able to interrogate one of the largest federated electronic health record databases to uncover novel ophthalmic associations which have been the subject of increased public interest.

 After finishing my retina fellowship at USC, I was an Assistant Professor of Clinical Ophthalmology at the USC Roski Eye Institute and Research Assistant Professor of Biomedical Engineering at USC.
 I was also a Visiting Associate in Medical Engineering at the California Institute of Technology.
 I have now moved on to the Southern California Permanente Medical Group at the Kaiser Permanente Los Angeles Medical Center where I focus on vitreoretinal surgery and uveitis for our often complex patient population.